Introduction to the S-Curve Concept

 The Different S-Curve Models and Analysis

 If the scope increases and the baseline duration or time allotment is fixed, then it is likely that the project will be completed beyond the targeted date.
 This results to what is called the Project Slippage, or the difference between the targeted finish dates vs. the baseline finish date.

 If the scope increases and the baseline costs or proposed costs are fixed, then it is likely that the project will be completed beyond the budgeted costs, which could result to fewer profits or even potential losses.

 If the scope decreases and the baseline duration or time allotment is fixed, then it is likely that the project will be completed ahead of the targeted date.

 If the scope decreases and the baseline costs or proposed costs are fixed, then it is likely that the project will be completed at less than the budgeted costs, which spells greater profits.

+The Progress Metrics – This is a comparison between the Target S-Curve and the Actual S-Curve, in which the latter is a measure of the actual man-hours and expenditures of a project on a specific completion stage date.
+Ordinarily, the Actual S-Curve is expected to run below the lines of the Target S-Curve, since the results of constant monitoring entails compliance and observance of the targeted time and costs.
+Hence, the two curved lines are expected to meet or converge towards the end of the project completion.
 If the curvatures present a graph where the Actual S-Curve runs open-ended above the Target S Curve as of cut-off monitoring date, consider the possibility of errors in the data contained in the production schedules.
 A careful review should be made to pinpoint unrealistic values of man-hours and costs incurred for the already completed stage.
 Image Credit S-curve(Asymmetric).jpg courtesy of Wikimedia Commons

 Value and Percentage Metrics: